 (this estimate does not include platform labor)

-under raised platform, wrap around deck, poured
+under the raised platform, wrap around deck, poured

 footer and son-O tubes, beams, posts, hardware,